Onix-Systems/zabbix-deployment/readme.md

 ### Install and configured external agent

-For server it is not necessary to run below described command, `./setup-server.sh` will launch it self.
+For server it is not necessary to run below described command, `./setup-server.sh` will launch it by self.

 ```shell
 $ cd ./scripts